Palladio (Jenkins): Recording

 Palladio is featured on a 1996 CD Diamond Music, played by members of the London Philharmonic Orchestra, conducted by the composer.
 It is combined with other music by Jenkins including variations from Adiemus and his second string quartet.
 Movement I appears in other collections, such as Karl Jenkins & Adiemus: The Essential Collection.

 Commercial use

-Motifs of the first movement, Allegretto, were used for a TV commercial of De Beers, "A Diamond Is Forever", from 1993.
+In 1993, motifs of the first movement, Allegretto, were used for a TV commercial of De Beers entitled "A Diamond Is Forever".

+In 2023, the Allegretto was used as transition music during an episode of The Morning Show called "The Overview Effect" (S03 E10).

 Escala version

 The English string quartet Escala recorded a version of Palladio in 2009 which featured on their self-titled debut album, following their appearance on the second series of Britain's Got Talent.
 It was released as a single and peaked at number 39 on the UK Singles Chart in the week ending 6 June 2009.
-The single spent one week in the top 40.
+The single spent one week in the top 40..

+This version of the song is played before Fulham F.C. home matches as the players emerge from the tunnel.